 False Prophets and the End of Days

 “Die with Your Boots on” is probably more focused on dying than the end of days, but then, what else does the end of days imply than dying?
 The word “die” is repeated almost excessively.
-My first association to the idea to “die with your boots on” was a war.
-But this is a specific war: “13, the Beast is Rising”.
+My first association was a war.
+But this is a specific war.
 The Beast has reappeared which links this song back to Revelation and the Beast.
 (My best guess for “13” is actually the aforementioned biblical verse 13 of Revelation which refers to the Beast.)
 Yet, did the Beast really arise?
-A French prophet pointed out several signs of what was to happen should the Beast ever rise, but, in the long run, “the truth of all predictions is always in your hands”.
-We have to decide for ourselves if we believe in the prophecies.
+A French prophet pointed out several signs of what was to happen should the Beast ever rise, but, in the long run, we have to decide for ourselves if we believe in prophecies.
 The answer whether the Beast has risen may be found at the beginning of the song, in the first stanza.
-Just one more prophet, who predicts a catastrophe, scares people with a possible, future war – “in the hope that one appears”.
+Just one more prophet, who predicts a catastrophe, scares people with a possible, future war, with the intntion to actually start one.
 “Die with Your Boots on” is about a war, but a war willingly caused by false prophets who scare people with the coming Apocalypse.

 Hollow Prayers, the Wish for Violence, and the Self-Destruction of Humankind

 The news take on a role even worse than in “Where the Wild Wind Blows”.
 News feed those who are greedy to watch catastrophes and disaster.
 The false prophets are not even needed any more.
-Even worse, “everyone wants to be in at the kill”.
 Now, it is not a minority that wants war, the false prophets, and leads the majority astray, now it is the majority, everyone, who wants the kill.
 The Apocalypse is not brought about by fear any more, but by a wish for violence.
 The situation has worsened.